 Next pour in your can of diced tomatoes.
 This should react with the heat at the bottom of your pot and deglaze the pan.
 (You really want the brown crusted bits!
 They’re some of the most flavorful parts of this soup.)
 Once you’ve deglazed the pot, turn off the sauté function.
 Stir in your black beans and corn.

 After those components have combined, add your chicken breasts to the pot.
 It’s okay if they’re still frozen, though ideally they should be separated and not in once big chicken-y chunk.
 The spices will stick to the outer parts of the chicken as it cooks, and smaller pieces will adhere to the spices better.

 Pour in your chicken broth.
 If you want to make a great deal of soup, you can top off the mixture with water – just make sure you don’t exceed the max fill line on your Instant Pot!

 Set your vent into the “sealing” position and turn Instant Pot to cook on high pressure for 11 minutes, adding 1-2 minutes if your chicken is frozen.
 After the soup has cooked and the Instant Pot has indicated it is done, “quick release” the vent and, once vented, remove the lid.
 Using two forks, find the chicken breasts and pull them apart into bite size slices of chicken before serving.

 Serve this soup on its own, or top with cilantro, sour cream, and tortilla strips.
-I hope you get as much joy from this recipe as we have!
+May this soup bring you warmth and deep contentment on even the coldest of days!

 Southwest Chicken Soup